DanielOgorchock/ST_Anything/README.md

 This package currently implements the following SmartThings Device Capabilities:
 - Alarm (Siren only currently) (digital output to a relay)
-- Configuration
+- Configuration (to set polling intervals from ST Cloud)
 - Illuminance Measurement (photo resistor)
 - Motion Sensor (HC-SR501 Infrared PIR)
 - Relative Humidity Measurement (DHT22, DHT11)
 - Switch (Sunfounder Relay - http://amzn.com/B00E0NTPP4)
 - Temperature Measurement (DHT22 - requires Rob Tillaart's DHT 0.1.13 Library, included in this repo)
+- Temperature Measurement (using Dallas Semiconductor DS18B20's)
 - Water Sensor (http://amzn.com/B00HTSL7QC)
 - Contact Sensor  (Magnetic Door Switch)
 - Door Control (i.e. Garage Door Contact Sensor + Relay Output) - See 'ST_Anything_Doors' example
-- RCSwitch Control (i.e. Radio Control Switch) - New!
-See 'ST_Anything_RCSwitch' example (Requires RCSwitch library, included in this repo)
+- RCSwitch Control (i.e. Radio Control Switch) - See 'ST_Anything_RCSwitch' example (Requires RCSwitch library, included in this repo)
 - Thermocouple Temperature Measurement (via the Adafruit MAX31855 library, included in this repo)
 - Smoke Detector (as a simple digital input)
+- Relay Switch (implemented as a timed relay, that turns off locally - i.e. no ST cloud command necessary to turn off)

 Note: Attempting to use all of these at once on an Arduino UNO R3 is likely to result in running out of SRAM on the UNO (the UNO only has 2 kilobytes of RAM.)
 Using an Arduino MEGA 2560 with 8 kilobytes of SRAM is recommended if you want to run everything at once.

 ## Overview
 ST_Anything (original example) consists of four parts:
-- The ST_Anything_ThingShield.ino, ST_Anything_EthernetW5100.ino, and ST_Anything_ESP8266WiFi.ino example Arduino sketches
+- The ST_Anything_ThingShield.ino, ST_Anything_EthernetW5100.ino, ST_Anything_WiFiEsp.ino, and ST_Anything_ESP8266WiFi.ino example Arduino sketches
 - The ST_Anything Arduino libraries
 - The SmartThings library - A modified, more efficient version
 - The ST_Anything_ThingShield.device.groovy (ThingShield) and ST_Anything_Ethernet.device.groovy (W5100 and ESP8266) Device Handlers that correspond to the sketches above.